PlanetDevOps-io/awesome-cloud-sustainability/README.md

 - [SustainabilityCon](https://events.linuxfoundation.org/open-source-summit-north-america/about/sustainabilitycon/) - A conference co-located with Open Source Summit North America, focusing on the intersection of open source technologies and sustainability efforts.

 ### Communities
 - [ClimateAction.tech](https://climateaction.tech/) - A global community of tech professionals committed to driving change and supporting climate action initiatives in the tech industry.
+Great Slack community!

 ### Contributing
-Contributions are very welcome, just raise an issue, open a PR or even reach out on Twitter and it will be added to the repository.
+Contributions are very welcome, just raise an issue, open a PR or reach out on [Twitter](https://twitter.com/edwin4_)/[LinkedIn](https://www.linkedin.com/in/edwinrad/) and it will be added to the repository.

-### License

-This repository is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).